Configuration

 fallback: The HTML file to use for client-side routing (e.g.,/index.htmlfor SPAs)

-Root Site Only Metadata¶
+Root Site Only Metadata

-root sites (where id is null, "", or unset).
-Named sites cannot publish these to prevent
+Profile, relay list, and server list are user-level metadata and can only be published from root sites (where id is null, "", or unset).
+Named sites cannot publish these to prevent conflicts.

 Root site (can publish user metadata):